dtflare/Random-or-Useful/README.md

 # Setup
 Each file is unrelated to the next, this is more of a hub for things I've learned along the way which I think can be useful to the community
 # Examples:
-**Local_LLMS** shows you how to run an opensource Language Model directly on your CPU from the command line which will launch a local gradio server.
+- **Local_LLMS** shows you how to run an opensource Language Model directly on your CPU from the command line which will launch a local gradio server.
-Apple Device Recovery Steps
-**LS_MAGIC** shows how to create an enhanced version of the bash command 'ls' in which you can list the full path of your files from newest to oldest.
+- **LS_MAGIC** shows how to create an enhanced version of the bash command 'ls' in which you can list the full path of your files from newest to oldest.
-**Soundclip Alias** shows how to launch a short sound clip of your choosing (Maybe Homer Simpson saying "D'oh!") and launch it by just pressing a key on your keyboard.
+- **Soundclip Alias** shows how to launch a short sound clip of your choosing (Maybe Homer Simpson saying "D'oh!") and launch it by just pressing a key on your keyboard.

-I am still working on developing the repo at large, including this README with a more detailed breakdown of everything.
+### I am still working on developing the repo at large, including this README with a more detailed breakdown of everything.

 # Contributions